Price $99 – $599

 The fact that some of the best bits (some would say the best bits) of Reason are now available to most DAW users is great news all round and a significant move for Reason Studios.
 You are still paying the full price for whatever version of Reason you are buying to use the Rack, so some might argue that a cheaper standalone plug-in could be a good idea.
 But this route does mean you can still use Reason standalone as a DAW on top of you using the Rack Plugin, so you get that extra flexibility.
 And you could also argue that paying €549/$599 for the entire suite of Reason Devices is nothing compared to some of the bundle prices from the likes of Native Instruments et al.

 I can foresee some extra routing improvements with future versions and, who knows, maybe VST support so you can run VST instruments within Logic via the Rack.
 As it stands, though, Reason 11 and the Rack Plugin are only going to help spread the joys of Reason beyond the DAW – which has to be a great move all round.

 Do I really need this?

-There are two ways of looking at Reason 11: as an update if you a Reason user, or as a punt either as a change of DAW or (more likely) to use it as a plug-in.
+There are two ways of looking at Reason 11: as an update if you’re a Reason user, or as a punt, either as a change of DAW or (more likely) to use as a plug-in.
 If you are a Reason user, then you’ll not need me to say that this is a great upgrade – the chances are you’ve already done it!
 Those upgrade prices from previous version (prior to 10) aren’t the cheapest, it has to be said, but all in all, Reason 11 is a must for all users.